ThomasHODonnell/IntegerPowerCalculator/README.md

-__Quadratic Solver__
+__Integer Power Calculator__

-This was my first project in CSC 1253, which was my intro to C++ course.
+This was my second project in CSC 1253, which was my intro to C++ course.

-_This program calculates the solutions, discriminate, axis of symmetry, vertex, roots, and y intercepts of a quadratic function._
+_This program calculates exponential math operations with integer exponents._

-This is a very basic program, which handles program control, elementry arithmatic operations, and input validation.
+This is a very basic program, that is inteneded to introduce loops, and complete basic arithmatic operations with exponents.

 __How to Run?__

-- Enter a valid quadratic equation, and the program will output the corresponding values listed above.
+- Enter a valid base and exponent, and the program will output the corresponding mathimatical calculation.